 Country How is the DataHub financed concrete?
 (Calculation principle) How to decide how the funds from the Hub(s) financing will be used?
 (Implementation, support, further development)?
 Are the costs of the DataHub monitored?
 Are there any statements, whether the implementation/ operation of the DataHub has led to savings?
-Belgium Not in use yet Not in use yet Not in use yet Not in use yet Finland Datahub costs will be charged from its users.
+Belgium Not in use yet Not in use yet Not in use yet Not in use yet Denmark The DataHub is financed through Energinet's tariffs The DataHub Energinet The cost will be regulated from 2021 Finland Datahub costs will be charged from its users.
 Cost sharing has not yet been decided.
 Will be decided later.
 The costs are monitored in the ongoing project.
 Project ongoing.
 Results later.
 Germany No statement possible.
 No statement possible.
 No statement possible.
 No statement possible.
 Netherlands Depending on the specific function it is financed by the grids (under their market facilitation obligations).
 For example, the Metering Point Admin functions are DSO payed, based on their number of Metering Points.
 Some specific functions are financed by a TSO.
 The Grids have a not-specified component for Market Facilitation in their fees.
 Per initiative funds are made available.
 Grid company's individual contribution depends on the level of participation and functionality involved.
 EDSN monitors all the costs.
 EDSN is monitored by the Grids.
 The Grids are monitored by the Regulator It is always hard to compare with a non-existing situation.
 In general, it is cost saving to have one Metering Point Administration versus multiple Administrations.
 One single communication point and uniformed processes leads to less costs at the market players.
 We had a recent calculation that implementing a simple communication hub a specific communication saves sector wide over € X million annually just on maintenance of all the connections.
 Poland It is planned to finance DataHub via TSO tariff.
 Not yet regulated.
 Not yet regulated.
 Not yet regulated.
-Sweden The cost for the data hub will not be financed by the grid fee.
-All actors will be billed from the hub/TSO.
-The calculation to distribute the costs for the data hub will be investigated and decided later.
-Too early The costs are monitored in the ongoing project.
-Too early